costajob/fibonacci-ex/README.md

 ## Cache VS Uncache
 The experiment prove that computation without cache will struggle when reaching the number of 30 (MacBook Pro i7 2.2Ghz 8GB).
 Memoized version is a blaze.
 More interesting is that the BEAM keeps memory consumption under control also with large numbers (> 100000).

+## API
+The use of the library is pretty straightforward:

+    1..10 |> Enum.map &Fibonacci.of/1

+For the cached version remember to initialize the Agent:

+    Fibonacci.cache_start
+    Fibonacci.of 10000